Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: APR Defense Dimensions (RQ2)

-\textbf{Input Filtering.} The most comprehensive threat removal would occur if the malicious issues were scanned for malicious intent or expected malicious behavior prior to their processing through the APR system.
+\textbf{Input Filtering.} The most comprehensive threat removal scanning issues for malicious intent or expected malicious behavior prior to their processing through the APR system.
 We use Meta \textit{PromptGuard} and \textit{PromptGuardV2}~\cite{chennabasappa2025llamafirewall} to analyze incoming issues for Prompt Injection and Jailbreak attacks.
 In addition, we use Meta \textit{LLamaGuard} in Versions 3 and 4~\cite{inan2023llama} as well as IBM Granite Guardian~\cite{padhi2024graniteguardian} to classify incoming issues for potential malicious intent.
 Comparing PromptGuard with LlamaGuard and Granite-Gardian, PromptGuard has a smaller parameter count of 98M compared to the 8--12B that are used to the other approaches.
-To assess the efficacy of state-of-the-art closed-weight models, we analyzed the malicious issues with a custom prompt using either OpenAI traditional \textit{GTP-4.1-mini} model and the \textit{o4-mini} reasoning model.
-We have chosen the \textit{-mini} families to aim for cost efficiency to prevent monetary denial-of-service attacks.
+To assess the efficacy of state-of-the-art closed-weight models, we analyzed malicious issues with a custom prompt using either OpenAI's traditional \textit{GTP-4.1-mini} model and the \textit{o4-mini} reasoning model.
+We chose the \textit{-mini} model families to achieve cost efficiency and to prevent monetary denial-of-service attacks.

-\textbf{Environment Isolation.} After a new issue is entered into the system, it will be processed upon by the APR system.
+\textbf{Environment Isolation.} Once a new issue is entered into the system, it will be processed by the APR system.
 Successful APR execution results in a potential patch solving the reported issue.
 We automatically collect the patch and upload it as part of a new pull-request to GitHub, which will automatically be processed by the CI/CD system.
 At that stage, we cannot prevent the APR/CI/CD system from executing potentially malicious code, but we can try to reduce the potential impact of malicious patches.
 The APR (\textit{SWE-agent}) was run on a local workstation under human oversight.
 Resulting costs for APR processing was limited to not exceed \$2 per processed issue.
 To ground our research in common practices, we used GitHub actions for CI/CD and thus inherited all their existing security sandboxing counter-measures~\cite{github_sandbox1, github_sandbox2}.

 \textbf{Rigorous Review.} To emulate real-life best-practices we configured our GitHub test repositories to automatically perform a source code audit using GitHub CodeQL and task GitHub Copilot to automatically review the proposed patch.
 Both features are part of the GitHub Advanced Security package~\cite{github_as}.